In race for monkeypox vaccines, experts see repeat of COVID

 Some African officials said it would be wise to stockpile some doses on the continent, especially given the difficulties Western countries were having stopping monkeypox.

-“I really didn’t think this would spread very far because monkeypox does not spread like COVID,” said Salim Abdool Karim, an infectious diseases epidemiologist at the University of KwaZulu-Natal in South Africa.
-“Africa should procure some vaccines in case we need them, but we should prioritize diagnostics and surveillance so we know who to target,” he said.
-“Normally, you’re able to get ahead of a disease like monkeypox, but I am concerned (the number of new cases) hasn’t started coming down yet.”
+“I really didn’t think this would spread very far, because monkeypox does not spread like COVID,” said Salim Abdool Karim, an infectious diseases epidemiologist at the University of KwaZulu-Natal in South Africa.
+“Africa should procure some vaccines in case we need them, but we should prioritize diagnostics and surveillance so we know who to target.”

-In Spain, which has Europe’s biggest monkeypox outbreak, demand for vaccines far exceeds supply.
+In Spain, which has Europe’s biggest monkeypox outbreak, the demand for vaccines far exceeds supply.

 “There is a real gap between the number of vaccines that we currently have available and the people who could benefit,” said Pep Coll, a medical director at a Barcelona health center that was dispensing shots this week.

-Daniel Rofin, 41, was more than happy to be offered a dose recently.
+Daniel Rofin, 41, was more than happy to be offered a dose.
 He said he decided to get vaccinated for the same reasons he was immunized against COVID-19.

 “I feel reassured it is a way to stop the spread,” he said.
 “We (gay men) are a group at risk.”